openstreetmap/iD/API.md

 ### Geometric classes

-In addition to the OSM element vocabulary of nodes, ways, and relations, iD has established a related geometric vocabulary consisting of points, vertices, lines, and areas.
+In addition to the OSM element vocabulary of nodes, ways, and relations, iD has established a related geometric vocabulary consisting of points, vertices, midpoints, lines, and areas.

 A **point** is a node that is not a member of any way.
 Elements representing points have a `.point` class.
 Since a point is always a node, they also have a `.node` class.

 A **vertex** is a node that is a member of one or more ways.
 Elements representing points have `.vertex` and `.node` classes.

+A **midpoint** is a virtual point drawn midway between two vertices along a way.
+Midpoints indicate the direction that the way, but can also be selected and dragged to create a new point along the way.
+Midpoints are classed with a `.midpoint` class.

 A **line** is a way that is not an area.
 Elements representing lines have a `.line` class.
 Since a line is also a way, they also have a `.way` class.